alibk95/CodingChallenges/README.md

 class for a stack (called MaxStack) that supports all the regular functions (push, pop) and an additional function of max() which returns the maximum element in the stack (return None if the stack is empty). <br>
 I tried to implement the max() function so that the time complexity is O(1).
+## 7- Balanced Parenthesis
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+An input string is valid if:
+- Open brackets are closed by the same type of brackets.
+- Open brackets are closed in the correct order.
+- Note that an empty string is also considered valid.
+Input: "((()))"
+Output: True
+Input: "[()]{}"
+Output: True
+Input: "({[)]"
+Output: False